MESA Through the Years

 1991

-Through a partnership with the state Department of Education, the MESA Success Through Collaboration (MSTC) is established to reach underserved American Indian pre-college students.
+Through a partnership with the state Department of Education, the MESA Success Through Collaboration (MSTC) is established for pre-college students.

 MESA programs are established at American River, Cosumnes and Sacramento City community colleges to help their students succeed in science, technology, engineering and math (STEM) courses and transfer to four-year institutions as STEM majors.